Fear, Anxiety, Aggression

 -

-Understand that there are no guarantees when it comes to future behavior.
+There are no guarantees when it comes to future behavior.

 What I can guarantee is that behavior will improve with your consistent management and implementation of the plan for your dog, keeping in touch with me for support when you need it.

-And with your promise that no aversive tools or techniques will ever be used with your dog, by anyone.
+And also with your promise that no aversive tools or techniques will ever be used with your dog, by anyone.